📕 Get our free Download "Is it you or is it your Dyslexia?

 Dyslexia In Adults: What does it actually mean & how does it show up?

-more than just reading & writing (The Good, The Bad & The Interesting)
+Learn how dyslexic thinking effects more than just reading & writing (The Good, The Bad & The Interesting)

-We are not going to bore you with words.
+We won’t bore you with excessive words.

 The word dyslexia comes from two Greek words: dys (meaning bad, abnormal or difficult) and lexis (meaning word).